-A free-field microphone measures the sound pressure from a single source directly at the microphone diaphragm.
+The most common microphone is a free-field microphone.
+It measures the sound pressure from a single source directly at the microphone diaphragm.
 It measures sound pressure as it existed before the microphone was introduced into the sound field.
 These microphones work best in open areas free of hard or reflective surfaces.
 Anechoic chambers or larger open areas are ideal for free-field microphones.

 Figure 3.
 Free-Field Microphone